Sudbury Family History Research

 Allan W Berry

-Allan and Margret Berry also compiled lists of 18th century admissions from the Sudbury Freemen’s Cocket Books.
-We are beginning to add some of these names to the website, for example, for the Parsonson and Ray families.
+Allan and Margret Berry also compiled lists of 18th and 20th century admissions from the Sudbury Freemen’s Cocket Books.
+We are beginning to add some of these names to the website, for example, for the Amy, Amey, Parsonson, Ginn, Making and Ray families.
 Please use our contact form if you would like us to add any additional family names to the list.